(1900 Times Atlas of the World)

 Ruined buildings of the citadel inside the fortress

-After the acquisition of Parga Ali Pacha built a citadel at the top of the fortress: it included a residential palace, military installations, cisterns and a bathhouse at the highest point.
+After the acquisition of Parga Ali Pacha built a citadel at the top of the fortress: it included a residential palace, military installations, cisterns and a hammam.

-Parga was again abandoned by its inhabitants in 1924 when the Muslims, with whom Ali Pacha had repopulated the town, were returned to Turkey in a general exchange of populations between Greece and Turkey.
+Parga was again abandoned in 1924 when its Muslim inhabitants, with whose ancestors Ali Pacha had repopulated the town, were forced to relocate to the Republic of Turkey in a general exchange of populations between Greece and that country.